onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 - PARTICIPANT_DEREGISTER_ACK: received as a response from clamp-acm runtime server as an acknowledgement to ParticipantDeregister message sent from a participant
 - AUTOMATION_COMPOSITION_STATE_CHANGE: a message received from clamp-acm runtime server for a state change of clamp-acm
 - AUTOMATION_COMPOSITION_DEPLOY: a message received from clamp-acm runtime server for a clamp-acm deploy with clamp-acm instances
+- AUTOMATION_COMPOSITION_PREPARE: a message received from clamp-acm runtime server for a clamp-acm prepare/review with clamp-acm instances
 - PARTICIPANT_PRIME: a message received from clamp-acm runtime server for a participant update with tosca definitions of clamp-acm
 - PARTICIPANT_STATUS_REQ: A status request received from clamp-acm runtime server to send an immediate ParticipantStatus from all participants
 - PROPERTIES_UPDATE: a message received from clamp-acm runtime server for updating the Ac instance property values
-- AUTOMATION_COMPOSITION_MIGRATION: a message received from clamp-acm runtime server for migrating the Ac instance from a composition definition to a composition definition target
+- AUTOMATION_COMPOSITION_MIGRATION: a message received from clamp-acm runtime server for migrating/migration-precheck the Ac instance from a composition definition to a composition definition target
 - PARTICIPANT_SYNC_MSG: a message received from clamp-acm runtime server with tosca definitions and the Ac instances to handle synchronization

 Outbound messages